pec0ra/eiffel_monopoly/compiled/README.md

 How to run
 ==========

--Download the zip file
+- Download the zip file
--Extract it
+- Extract it
--Run monopoly-win.exe for Windows or monopoly-lin for linux
+- Run monopoly-win.exe for Windows or monopoly-lin for linux